 In the case of an employee or consultant (who is not also a director or officer) ceasing to be an employee or a consultant as a result of a change of control at any time within six months after the effective date of the change of control, notwithstanding the vesting provisions of the option, all unvested options of the option holder will immediately vest and become immediately exercisable, and the expiry date shall be the earlier of the pre-existing expiry date and the date 90 days following the date on which the employee or consultant ceased to be such.
-In the case of a director or officer who ceases to be an employee, director or consultant under these circumstances, all unvested options of the option holder will immediately vest and become immediately exercisable, and the date two years following the date on which the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the employee, director or consultant ceased to be such.
-In the event that the Company enters into an agreement with another entity which may result in a change of control, or a "takeover bid" within the meaning of the Securities Act (British Columbia) is made for the Company by another entity which may result in a change of control, or a "takeover bid" within the meaning of the date of the agreement or takeover bid.
+In the case of a director or officer who ceases to be an employee, director or consultant under these circumstances, all unvested options of the option holder will immediately vest and become immediately exercisable, and the expiry date shall be the earlier of the pre-existing expiry date and the date two years following the date on which the employee, director or consultant ceased to be such.
+In the event that the Company enters into an agreement with another entity which may result in a change of control, or a "takeover bid" within the meaning of the Securities Act (British Columbia) is made for the Company by another entity which may result in a change of control, all unvested options of the option holders will immediately vest and become immediately exercisable as of the date of the agreement or takeover bid.